 According to some studies, people, usually make wrong judgments at one point in their lives by thinking that they are at lower risk for adverse events than other people around them do.
 For example, a study by Burger and Burns revealed that sexually active women considered themselves as less vulnerable to unintended pregnancy than others.
 Studies further revealed that most of the women with this illusion of invulnerability were less likely to use effective birth control methods.
 Besides, underestimating personal risks is a tendency that seems to resist change.

-If you apply this reasoning on condom usage, it likely that adolescents do not entirely mind about harmful long-term effects of the risky sexual activity.
+If you apply this reasoning on condom usage, it’s likely that adolescents do not entirely mind the harmful long-term effects of risky sexual activities.
 This is like when making decisions about sexual behavior such as whether to use a condom or not.
-Instead, adolescents and young adolescents may be strongly influenced by the immediate positive effects that they anticipate when engaging in risky sexual behaviors like spontaneity feeling and improved physical sensation.
+Instead, adolescents and young adults may be strongly influenced by the immediate positive effects that they anticipate when engaging in risky sexual behaviors like spontaneity feeling and improved physical sensations.
 This means that the immediate emotions of engaging in risky behaviors may shortly overcome their fear for the long-term effects of doing so.
-Therefore, the tendency of people to focus on the immediate impact of their actions may be the cause of the risky sexual behavior.
+Therefore, the tendency of people to focus on the immediate impact of their actions may be the cause of risky sexual behaviors.

 The other major factor that leads to high cases of risky sex among adolescents is influential peers.
 Studies have shown that normative influences of peers significantly influence adolescent sexual behavior, especially when for those who are firmly attached to a given group.
 Moreover, parents also determine whether adolescents are likely to engage in such risky practices.
 For instance, a survey has shown that adolescents whose parents apply a more authoritative parenting style are less likely to adopt a risk-taking habit as compared to parents who are over-controlling or neglectful ones.